henrylao/CIS35B-1/Lab4/ReadMe.txt

 Lab4:
 Adding the editInterface so I can control what user accesses the data.
-Synchronized the methods that ​creating,​ ​reading,​ ​updating​ ​and​ ​deleting​  Automobile.
+Synchronized the methods in the HelperEidit class.
 Muli threading so the program could run fast when there are muli users.
 The drive tests the methods by non-synchronized, and synchronized.